GeniusVentures/diamonds/test/README.md

 # Test Setup and Execution Guide

-This guide walks through setting up and running the test suite for the `@gnus.ai/diamonds` module.
+This guide walks through setting up and running the test suite for the `diamonds` module.

 ## Prerequisites